Healthy Homes Assessment Kingston

 Kingston Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is compulsory for all Kingston and New Zealand rental houses where it’s reasonably practicable to install.
+• Underfloor and ceiling insulation is mandatory in all Kingston and New Zealand rental homes where it is reasonably practicable to put in.

-• Property managers and private landlords must make sure that their rental properties are in compliance according to Healthy Homes Standards within 90 days of any new, renewed or varied Tenancy.
+• Property managers and private landlords should make sure their rental properties comply with the Healthy Homes Standards within 90 days of any new, renewed or varied tenant.

-• All households that are rented out from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of the date the tenancy was started.
+• All households rented to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes